talbash/QPTforRBM/README.md

 ## Compilation instructions
 To compile, you will need an MPI enabled C++ compiler with c++14.
 For example, gcc 11.3 and openmpi 4.1.4 should allow compilation.

 There are two source codes available.
-The first, XXXX, uses a wavefunction ansatze based on a standard RBM, as in Eqt.(1) of arXiv:2210.11405.
-The second, XXXX, uses a wavefunction ansatze based on a symmetric RBM, as in Eqt.(17) of arXiv:2210.11405.
+The first, main_StandardRBM.cpp, uses a wavefunction ansatze based on a standard RBM, as in Eqt.(1) of arXiv:2210.11405.
+The second, main_SymmetricRBM.cpp, uses a wavefunction ansatze based on a symmetric RBM, as in Eqt.(17) of arXiv:2210.11405.

 To create an executable called QPTRBM, run from the command line: